al2me6/evanescence/evanescence_web/src/ui/help.md

 ### Help for specific features

-Text with <span style="text-decoration: underline; text-decoration-style: dotted; -webkit-text-decoration-style: dotted;">dotted underlines</span> have explanations.
+Text with <span class="tooltip">dotted underlines<div class="description"><div><p>I'm a tooltip!</p></div></div></span> have explanations.
 Hover over them with your cursor to read them.

+#### 3D isosurface visualization is blank

+If you see a blank isosurface plot, try increasing the quality – the orbital may be too intricate to be sufficiently well sampled at the current quality.

 ### Interacting with visualizations